Functional vs. Dysfunctional Breathing: Why Functional Breathing Matters

 Practical Functional Breathing Exercises and Training

-You can start practicing functional breathing exercises today.
-Here are some simple techniques:
+You can start practicing functional breathing exercises today:

-- Nasal breathing: Breathe only through your nose, even when resting or moving slowly.
+- Nasal breathing: Breathe only through your nose, even when resting.

 - Light breathing: Take smaller, softer breaths to avoid overbreathing.

-- Slow breathing: Aim for about 8 to 10 breaths per minute by gently slowing your inhales and exhales.
+- Slow breathing: Aim for 8 to 10 breaths per minute.

-- Diaphragmatic breathing: Place a hand on your belly and feel it rise and fall with each breath.
+- Diaphragmatic breathing: Feel your belly rise and